India telecom crisis: Vodafone struggles to survive | DW | 19.02.2020

 Vodafone Idea owes the government $7 billion in AGR dues.
 The company, which was reeling under a net debt of $168 billion as of March 2019, has threatened to close its India operations if it doesn't get more time to pay up.

-If the Indian government chooses to take action against Vodafone, it will affect not just the company and the telecom industry, but also the country's banking sector, say experts.
+If the Indian government chooses to take action against Vodafone, it will affect not just the company and the telecom industry, but also the country's banking sector, experts say.

 Banks in India are owed roughly $4.2 billion by Vodafone Idea, according to a Macquarie report from last year.